 WVDED is committed to continued technical assistance throughout BEAD implementation through public forums and offering resources such as:

 - 1. Webinars announced via the Internet for All website and other means - 2.
 In-person presentations at community anchor institutions - 3.
-West Virginia University's (WVU's) Broadband Toolkit and associated assistance
+WVU's Broadband Toolkit and associated assistance

 Establishment of Local Cooperatives